Is Big Brother coming back for 2023 and what are the auditions like?

 When are the Big Brother 2023 auditions?

-You can now apply to take part in Big Brother 2023.
-The show made the audition announcement on its official Instagram account.
+Applications for Big Brother 2023 have already closed - entries had to be in before June 30th after the show made the audition announcement on its official Instagram account.
 Show bosses uploaded an advertisement and captioned it, "Think you've got what it takes to be a great housemate?
-Applications are open until 30th June 2023.
-Apply via the Link in Bio 👆 #BBUK #BigBrother"
+Applications are open until 30th June 2023."

 Kate Lawler, winner of the 2002 series of Big Brother, gave an insight into what it took to land her a place in the house two decades ago, telling OK! magazine, "First of all you have to send in an application form that's like 64 pages long and send a video of yourself."